elbosso/expect-dialog-ca/docs/buildpki.md

 `../sign_request.sh`

+During the execution of this script it asks what kind of certificate you want to issue and shows you a menu with the available choices.
+Because we are currently self-signing, you have to choose root at this point.

 When this is done - remember what was said earlier about selecting files? - a file is created inside the directory you are currently in called deliverables_<whatever you choose as CN for your root CA>.zip.
 Now - without leaving the directory, you install the certificate inside